 To find the best tool, we must see both in action.
 In this section of Microsoft Editor vs. Grammarly, I’m conducting two tests and finding the most accurate tool.
 Both tests are recorded below for you to see for yourself.

 Microsoft Editor found six issues in the first test, while Grammarly found six grammatical issues, one language variant error, and one conciseness mistake.
-The winner of this round is Grammarly.

 Like the first test, we see Grammarly winning in the second test.
 Microsoft Editor’s AI found six mistakes.
 Grammarly, on the other hand, suggested fixes for nine issues.